 IPK is often treated successfully with nonoperative care.
-Those lesions that continue to cause pain may require surgical intervention.
+For those lesions that continue to cause pain after failure of appropriate nonoperative treatment, surgical intervention may be indicated.
 Various surgical procedures have been described for treatment of IPK, ranging from partial metatarsal excisions to metatarsal osteotomies and shortening procedures or, in the case of the first ray, sesamoid surgery.

 Henri DuVries reported on metacondylectomy in 1953.
 This technique involves removal of a portion of articular surface of the metatarsal and the plantar condyle.
 The procedure completely resolved the lesion in 79% of patients and was associated with a 93% patient satisfaction rate.